Guntherichthys

-Guntherichthys is a genus of extinct ray-finned fish that lived during the late Mississippian/early Pennsylvanian in what is now Utah, United States.
+Guntherichthys is a genus of extinct marine ray-finned fish that lived during the mid-late Carboniferous (early Pennsylvanian) in what is now Utah, United States.
 Fossils were recovered from the Manning Canyon Shale.
 The genus is named after Lloyd Gunther.
+As with other early ray-finned fish, it displays typical "palaeoniscoid" morphology, although this is not taxonomically informative to its placement.